Refrezsh/strapi-query-builder/README.md

 };
 ```

-But that's not all, we can improve readability through callbacks and add IDE autocompletion if we provide the type for which the query is executed
+We can improve readability through callbacks and add IDE autocompletion if we provide the type for which the query is executed

 ```ts
 import SQLBuilder from "strapi-query-builder";